Grants and Opportunities [fr]

 Applications for the 2019-20 program are currently closed.
 Please contact email@example.com to be notified about the next round of applications.

 Applications for the programme in France for 2019-2020 are closed.

 Applications for the programme of internships in Australia for 2020 are currently open.

-The Nicolas Baudin Travel Grant is eponymously named after the famous French explorer and botanical voyager who in 1802, at the same time as Matthew Flinders, charted the coast of New Holland (Australia).
+The Embassy of France in Australia supports student mobility from Australia to France through the Nicolas Baudin Program, named for the French explorer and botanist who in 1802, at the same time as Matthew Flinders, charted the coast of New Holland (Australia).